mrsempress/transfer_learning/README.md

-This is a recurring report of the transfer learning experiment, including **TCA, JDA, Baseline: ResNet50, Baseline: Digit Network, Self-ensemble Visual Domain Adapt Master, DANN, ADA, MCD_UDA, MADA.**
+This is a recurring report of the transfer learning experiment, ten in total, including **TCA, JDA, Baseline: ResNet50, Baseline: Digit Network, Self-ensemble Visual Domain Adapt Master, DANN, ADA, MCD_UDA, MADA and ResNet+Wasserstein.**

 <script type="text/javascript" async src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML"></script>

 ~~The above line is just to support the display of mathematical formulas(may be it doesn't appear)~~, it is recommended to open with **Chrome**.